-Worthy is a unique auction selling platform that sells to members of the diamond and jewelry industry, rather than the general public.
+An online jewelry auction is a selling platform that sells to members of the diamond and jewelry industry, rather than the general public.
 With a strong online marketing presence, you have probably seen their ads if you’ve been searching online to sell your diamond.

 How it Works

 Information is provided via a questionnaire and sent in for a quote.
-If you accept their estimate, you can ship your diamond ring via FedEx, insured and fully paid by Worthy.
+If you accept their estimate, you can ship your diamond ring via FedEx, insured and fully paid by the company.

-Once received, Worthy will have your diamond graded by a gem lab and provide you with an “Estimated Value Range” (we’ll call it EVR for short).
+Once received, they will have your diamond graded by a gem lab and provide you with an “Estimated Value Range” (we’ll call it EVR for short).
 If you accept the EVR price, your diamond will go to auction and will sell only if the higher-end price of the EVR is reached.
-If the price is not reached, you will be contacted by Worthy and asked if you will accept whatever the highest bid was.
+If the price is not reached, you will be contacted by the auction and asked if you will accept whatever the highest bid was.

 You can also set a Reserve price, and in that case, your diamond will only sell if it reaches the Reserve price.
 Again, if it doesn’t, you will have the option to sell it for the lower price.